SamadritaBhattacharya/webdeff/README.md

 index.html is builing a simple frontend.

 becoming a bit difficult and overwhelming in the begining but with time it will work well.
+Don't know how to cope and go ahead.
+Can't understand most of the things and getting stuck.